Anomandarist/Shadowrun-UK/AdventureLog/PuttingOnAShow.md

 	- Shoots and kills other sniper as he exits the building
 	- Takes his picture, rifles through his pockets and dumps him in a bin

 - Jack’s spirit heals Vlad
 - We finish rolling Vlad up in the rug and Troy helps shove him in the back of the van, we drive off and wave goodbye to Troy.
 - Smith packs up rifle and leaves alley
 - We burn out in a direction most conducive to losing any tail.
-Gridguide off.
+Gridguide off
-- Haematoma messaged and advised to watch the news.
+- Haematoma messaged and advised to watch the news

-### 21/3/76
+### 21/03/76 (Saturday)
 - Assassination attempt is on the news
 - Commlink off shooter given to Sanguine
 	- Have been on the thread sanguine started
 	- Are some messages to others about the shooting plan
 	- Worked for Yuxa Tri-D Corp
 	- Entertainment corp, Were a possible merger for Horizon

 - Meeting with Haematoma that morning - driving from pub to club.
 	- Got into the club and into Haematoma’s office